 $ ssh host-alt-port whoami user

-The same alias can also be reused with scp and sftp so those commands inherit the configured port automatically.
+The same alias can be reused with scp and sftp so those clients inherit the configured hostname, user, port, and key.